-The SBIR/STTR Office will perform an intial review to ensure that the application meets the mandatory requirements.
+The SBIR/STTR Office will perform an initial administrative screening to ensure that the application meets the requirements described in Part III, Eligibility Information.

 Phase I grant applications will be judged on a competitive basis against other applicants within the same technical program area in several stages.
-Those passing the initial screening will be screened by DOE technical managers (either the topic author or a technical expert within the program area) to ensure that they (1) meet stated funding opportunity notice requirements, (2) are responsive to the topic and subtopic, (3) contain sufficient information for a meaningful technical review, (4) are for research or for research and development, (5) do not duplicate other previous or current work, and (6) are of high overall quality as compared to other grant applications received in the same topic.
-Grant applications which fail to pass this screening will be declined without further review.
+Those passing the initial administrative screening will be evaluated by DOE technical managers (either the topic author or a technical expert within the program area) to ensure that they (1) meet stated funding opportunity notice requirements, (2) are responsive to the topic and subtopic, (3) contain sufficient information for a meaningful technical review, (4) are for research or for research and development, (5) do not duplicate other previous or current work, and (6) are of high overall quality as compared to other grant applications received in the same topic.
+Grant applications which fail to pass will be declined without further review.

-2. Merit Review Criteria.
+2. Merit Review.